rthalley/dnspython/doc/resolver-caching.rst

 Two thread-safe cache implementations are provided, a simple dictionary-based Cache, and an LRUCache which provides cache size control suitable for use in web crawlers.
+Both are subclasses of a common base class which provides basic statistics.
+The LRUCache can also provide a hits count per cache entry.

+.. autoclass:: dns.resolver.CacheBase
+   :members:

 .. autoclass:: dns.resolver.Cache
    :members: